-A hammock is a lot more manual and intuitive.
+A hammock is an a lot more manual and intuitive.
 The setup varies a little bit from location and location.

 When you get your hammock, you should master how the hanging equipment works.
 With that knowledge, you’ll be able to set it up anywhere.